Reviews You Can Rely On

 Too large for some hands

 Who it's best for: The Logitech MX Vertical is the top choice if you're looking for an ergonomic mouse that can reduce wrist pain or prevent repetitive strain injuries.
-As a vertical mouse, it supports a simple and comfortable “handshake” position that is much more natural for your wrist and forearm.
+As a vertical mouse, it supports a simple and comfortable “handshake” position that is more natural for your wrist and forearm.
 “I can feel my arm relax when I go to use this mouse,” noted one tester.
 This is the best mouse for most people who experience fatigue throughout the day and those who have physical limitations that make a typical mouse difficult or impossible to use.

 Should you buy it?
 We think that the MX Vertical is the best vertical mouse out there, but you should consider whether it's right for your hand size.
 Our smaller-handed tester struggled to get a comfortable grip on this mouse's wide body, so a more compact mouse might be preferable if you have small hands.
 For those with severe conditions that demand even less arm or shoulder movement, an ergonomic trackball mouse could be a better solution.
-For the vast majority of use cases, though, the MX Vertical is a worthwhile addition to your ergonomic workspace.
+For the vast majority of cases, though, the MX Vertical is a worthwhile addition to your ergonomic workspace.

 Connection Type: Wireless and Bluetooth | Shape: Right-handed